Relaxations for binary polynomial optimization via signed certificates: Binary non-negativity of NNS polynomials.

 The above lemma establishes the existence of partly fixed binary vectors that minimize the functions $f$, $f^b$, and $f^c$ simultaneously.
-Then, we can consider to minimize $f^c$ whose linear terms have non-negative coefficients.
-This property is crucial, as \mincut problems usually allow for non-negative flows and capacities.
+We can therefore minimize $f^c$, the linear terms of which have non-negative coefficients.
+This property is crucial, as \mincut problems usually require non-negative flows and capacities.
 Subsequently, throughout our analysis, we exclusively focus on the search space of partly fixed binary vectors.
 This completes our first preprocessing step.